openshift/sandboxed-containers-operator/README.md

+## :information_source: If you are using OCP 4.7 please follow this [README](https://github.com/openshift/sandboxed-containers-operator/blob/release-4.7/README.md)
-## :information_source: If you are using OCP 4.6 please follow this [README](https://github.com/openshift/kata-operator/blob/release-4.6/README.md)
+## :information_source: If you are using OCP 4.6 please follow this [README](https://github.com/openshift/sandboxed-containers-operator/blob/release-4.6/README.md)

 # Kata Operator